ggoutbreakggoutbreak assumes a

 between different groups may be much more relevant.
 The use of

-as the major sub-group is for convenience.
+class as the major sub-group is for convenience.
 Additional

-columns is also possible for
+grouping other than class columns is also possible for

-multi-facetted comparisons, and grouping is preserved but not included
+multi-faceted comparisons, and grouping is preserved but not included

 automatically in the denominator, which may need to be manually